leisiamedeiros/docker-composers/Nexus/help.md

 # How can I start?

-Jus do it and you can go to `http://localhost:8081/` and see!
+Jus execute the command bellow and go to the adress on your browser `http://localhost:8081/`

 ```bash
 $ docker-compose -f nexus-docker-compose.yml up -d